 Numerous international teams gather at the base camp, which lies at the entrance to the Khumbu Ice Fall, a spectacular but treacherous horror chamber of bottomless crevasses, seracs, and ice blocks, to be crossed with the help of fixed ropes and aluminium ladders lead to Camp-I, “The Silent Valley”.
 This vast, flat area of endless snow, deep crevasse and mountain walls changes due to frequent avalanches.
 Camp II (6200m): is marked by a rocky Patch at the foot of the icy Lhotse wall.
 Camp-III, Lhotse Wall (7300m), is a 4000ft high ice wall climbed using fixed ropes.
 It leads to camp-III, a narrow platform right out of the wall.
 A traverse then leaves to the Yellow Band, a rocky section ahead of the Rock Band and Geneva Spur, which leads to Camp-IV (7924m)-the final part of the climb before the Summit push-the most testing and dangerous.
 Finally, a narrow ridge precedes the Hillary Step-a rock/ice climb in the sky, the last major obstacle before finally reaching the Summit.
 The Summit offers some of the most incredible world views as it overlooks Tibet/Nepal and the most extensive mountain range in the world, the Himalayas.

-- – The “Rapid Ascent” program is specifically designed for climbers with time constraints who want to climb Everest within a minimum of 18 days to a maximum of 21 days.
+- – The “Express Ascent” program is specifically designed for climbers with time constraints who want to climb Everest within a minimum of 18 days to a maximum of 21 days.
 This program offers a fast and efficient approach to summiting Everest, allowing climbers to maximize their limited time.

-- – The “Rapid Ascent” program includes a direct flight to Lukla by helicopter, eliminating the need for a lengthy trek to reach the starting point.
+- – The “Express Ascent” program includes a direct flight to Lukla by helicopter, eliminating the need for a lengthy trek to reach the starting point.
 Similarly, after completing the expedition, participants will have the convenience of a direct flight from Base Camp to Kathmandu.

 - – Once at Base Camp, climbers will have a 15-day climbing period, including the summit push days.
 Additionally, we recommended setting aside five extra days for weather contingency, allowing flexibility in unfavorable climbing conditions for the return flight.